 Victoria has recently commenced commercial production.
-Victoria expects to continue to incur losses unless and until such time as the Eagle Gold project generates sufficient revenues to fund its continuing operations.
-There can be no assurance that Victoria will achieve profitability or that Victoria or any of the properties it may hereafter acquire or obtain an interest in will generate earnings, operate profitably or provide a return on investment in the future.
+There can be no assurance that Victoria will maintain profitability or that Victoria or any of the properties it may hereafter acquire or obtain an interest in will generate earnings, operate profitably or provide a return on investment in the future.
 There can be no assurance that the underlying assumed levels of expenses will prove to be accurate.
-There can be no assurance that significant additional losses will not occur in the near future or that Victoria will be profitable in the future.
+There can be no assurance that significant losses will not occur in the near future or that Victoria will be profitable in the future.
 Victoria's operating expenses and capital expenditures may increase in subsequent years as the costs increase for the consultants, personnel and equipment associated with advancing exploration, development and production.
 The amount and timing of expenditures will depend on the progress of ongoing exploration, development and production, the results of consultants' analysis and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, Victoria's acquisition of additional properties and other factors, many of which are beyond Victoria's control.